mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 managing a separate QUIC connection per RTP session.
 QUIC does not provide demultiplexing between different flows on datagrams but suggests that an application implement a demultiplexing mechanism if required.
-An example of such a mechanism are flow identifiers prepended to each datagram frame as described in {{Section 2.1 of ?I-D.draft-ietf-masque-h3-datagram}}.
+An example of such a mechanism would be flow identifiers prepended to each datagram frame as described in {{Section 2.1 of ?I-D.draft-ietf-masque-h3-datagram}}.
 RoQ uses a flow identifier to replace the network address and port number to multiplex many RTP sessions over the same QUIC connection.

+An RTP application is responsible for determining what to send in an encoded media stream, and how to send that encoded media stream within a targeted bitrate.

+This document does not mandate how an application determines what to send in an encoded media stream, because decisions about what to send within a targeted bitrate, and how to adapt to changes in the targeted bitrate, can be application and codec-specific.
+For example, adjusting quantization in response to changing network conditions may work well in many cases, but if what's being shared is video that includes text, maintaining readability is important.

 A rate adaptation algorithm can be plugged in to adapt the media bitrate to the available bandwidth.
-This document does not mandate any specific rate adaptation algorithm, because the desired response to congestion can be application and codec-specific.
-For example, adjusting quantization in response to congestion may work well in many cases, but if what's being shared is video that includes text, maintaining readability is important.
+This document does not mandate any specific rate adaptation mechanism, so the application can use a rate adaption mechanism of its choice.

 As of this writing, the IETF has produced two Experimental-track rate adaptation specifications, Network-Assisted Dynamic Adaptation (NADA)
 {{!RFC8698}} and Self-Clocked Rate Adaptation for Multimedia (SCReAM)